 Teamwork is critical.
-It allows employees to get to know each other, combine their strengths and get work done faster.
+It allows employees to get to know each other, combine their strengths, and get work done faster.
 It forms the building blocks of any business and plays a huge role in its success or failure.

 This is the first question you should ask if you want to build a successful business.
 The owner of the Charlotte Hornets basketball team, George Shinn appropriately said, “There is no such thing as a self-made man (or woman).
 You will reach your goals only with the help of others.”
-Only when individual forces combine, can you achieve greater results, which were never possible on your own.
+Only when individual forces combine, can you achieve greater results, which were never possible on your own?

-Teamwork plays a crucial role in any organization both big or small.
+Teamwork plays a crucial role in any organization both big and small.
 When employees with common interests, goals, ambitions, and attitudes come together, a team is formed.
 This team then strives to put in the best effort to solve problems.

-Each member of the team is expected to put in equal efforts, get along with each other and achieve the goals set by the organization promptly.
+Each member of the team is expected to put in equal effort, get along with each other and achieve the goals set by the organization promptly.

-About 75% of employers rate teamwork and collaboration as “very important..
+About 75% of employers rate teamwork and collaboration as “very important.
 Employees understand the value of teamwork and how it can make or break their chances of growth.

-Teams need to be constantly motivated; they need to develop an emotional bond, understand each other’s strengths and weaknesses, help each other in times of needs, collaborate and communicate with each other effectively.
+Teams need to be constantly motivated; they need to develop an emotional bond, understand each other’s strengths and weaknesses, help each other in times of need, collaborate, and communicate with each other effectively.
 This is where team building comes in.

 We know.
-You are starting to imagine Steve Carell’s role in the office and his team building antics.
+You are starting to imagine Steve Carell’s role in the office and his team-building antics.

 - What team building actually means, and,